manasvitavashisth/PowerAnalysis/README.md

 $$

 ## Workflow
-I use mutect force calling to get the cfDNA allele counts at each tumor informed loci.
+Use Mutect force calling to get the cfDNA allele counts at each tumor informed loci.
+Alternately, GATK Collect Allelic Counts can also be used, though it applies fewer filters on reads mutect force calling and hence can have different read depth count.
+We suggest using Mutect force calling if you use Mutect2 for mutation calling in tumors to keep consistent workflows.

 ## License